-The proprietary and pension trust funds are reported using the economic resource measurement focus and the accrual basis of accounting.
-The Agency Fund has no measurement focus, but utilizes the accrual basis of accounting for reporting its assets and liabilities.
+The proprietary and fiduciary funds are reported using the economic resource measurement focus and the accrual basis of accounting.

 Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position/Fund Balance

 Cash and Cash Equivalents-The Village/Town's cash and cash equivalents consist of cash on hand, demand deposits, time deposits and short-term, highly liquid investments with original maturities of three months or less from the date of acquisition.